mangohead12/PatrickFPortfolio/_projects/robot_arm.md

 ### Electronics
 ---
-For the higher load subsystem we chose to use FRC motors and controllers, namely the 775pro and TalonFXS, because they are readily available, include a wide range of compatible components, and deliver substantial torque and speed without breaking the bank.
+For the higher load subsystem we chose to use FRC motors and controllers, namely the 775pro and TalonFXS, because they are readily available, include a wide range of complimentary components, and deliver substantial torque and speed without breaking the bank.

 Additionally, the controllers had many built in features that reduced the work load for us such as built in CAN communication, current sensing and ROS compatability.

 For the end effector, we planned to use servos for the acuations and a small vacuum motor for gripping.
 Servos were selected since were wanted to reduce the workload by eliminated PID tuning and additional hardware.